startxfr/ansible-playbooks/README.md

     Requires Ansible 2.4 or newer
     Expects CentOS/RHEL 7.4

-These playbooks deploy a very basic implementation of Mariadb and Apache(version 2,4), php mysql , .
+This playbook deploy a very basic implementation of Mariadb and Apache(version 2,4), php mysql .
 To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want deployed.

 Then run the playbook, like this: